Engr-AllanG/trilium-themes/README.md

-#Theme Logseq
+# Theme Logseq
-This is a theme for [Trilium Next](https://github.com/TriliumNext/Notes)
+This is a theme for [Trilium Next](https://github.com/TriliumNext/Notes) Code was adapted from https://github.com/DavidFuchs/trilium-chameleon-theme, I simply adjusted the color scheme

 ![image](https://github.com/user-attachments/assets/99ecd1bd-ed0d-4805-b29e-1d95c10898ee)

-*These older themes might be broken on newer versions of Trilium*
+*These older themes below might be broken on newer versions of Trilium*

 # Theme Neon_Dark
 This is a theme for [trilium](https://github.com/zadam/trilium).